Muninder Adavelli

 As the leading search engine, Google can promote or delist websites from its search pages.
 When a copyright owner submits a report on infringed content material, Google will investigate, and once proven; they will delist the URL.

-Software copyright infringement has been rampant since the peak of torrent sites.
+While torrenting itself is legal, software copyright infringement has been rampant since the peak of torrent sites.
 This infringement involves illegal duplication or alteration of licensed software for personal or commercial use.

 (BSA)

 Computers worldwide that run improperly licensed software contribute to a staggering $46 billion loss in revenue.
-Other than that, 25% of surveyed enterprises have a relaxed policy on employees using unlicensed software.

 Improperly licensed software also account for higher risks of malware attacks.